Last updated April 21, 2015.

 In contributed projects, it is up to each maintainer how they handle the critical status.

-An example would be a PHP error which is only triggered under rare circumstances or which affects only a small percentage of all users.
 These issues are prioritized in the current development release and backported to stable releases where applicable.

 Major issues do not block point releases.